WINRARisyou/SMC-TouchControls/README.md

 ---

-# Disclaimer: It's going to lag
+# Disclaimer: The game going to lag
 You're playing a PC optimized game on your mobile browser.
 Unless your phone is a NASA supercomputer in disguise, it's probably not going to run very well.
 It's not their fault, so don't berate them in the discord saying it runs poorly on your phone.
 If it runs really bad on Firefox, use the Chrome method.
 It's more tedious, but it runs faster. **This tool was built for and tested on an Android device, so *compatibility with iOS is not guaranteed***.
 <br>